 It’s called… Reel Thoughts | Honest Opinions on the Latest in Entertainment

 I’d like to include some game and music reviews as well as movies, but nothing is for sure yet.
-I’d also like to get this brainchild of mine up by Short & Snappy‘s anniversary, which is sometime in March.
+I’d also like to get this brainchild of mine up by Short & Snappy‘s anniversary, which is sometime in March (Hello past me, nope, it’s April).
 We’ll see how that works out.
 But keep a look out!

 How was your 2018?
 Do you have any amazing goals for 2019?
 Share your thoughts with me down below!